christopherbeck/OCI-Rest-APIs-nodejs/README.md

 **callback**:
   Node.js standard callback function.

-See the test.js and files in the examples directory for other examples of how to setup the auth an how to call the API.
+See the test.js and files in the examples directory for other examples of how to setup the auth an how to call/use the API.